graphile/crystal/grafast/website/grafast/plan-resolvers.md

 :::note

-By convention, when a variable represents a step we start the variables name with a `$`.
+By convention, when a variable represents a step we start the variable's name with a `$`.

 :::